 Preparing a tax projection for this year and next year will allow you to decide how to handle this year’s liabilities.

-Sit down and look at your planning opportunities as soon as possible — many of them must be handled before year end.
-For example, state taxes are not due until April, but if you pay this year, you can get a deduction.
+Sit down and look at your planning opportunities as soon as possible — many of them must be handled before December 31st.
+For example, federal income tax (and state income taxes) are not due until April, but if you pay this year, you can get a deduction.
 The other big planning opportunity is accelerating or deferring your income and deductions.

 2. Accelerating or Deferring Income and Deductions